-- 1.1 Full application for the demolition of existing dwelling and construct a new house in its place as well as work to stabilise the sea cliffs.
-Externally, the new house would include a ridge roof finished in dark zinc and the finishes of the exterior walls would be a combination of timber boards on the upper floor and natural stone on the lower floors. - 1.2 The site and existing building are located by the foot of the cliffs of Nefyn Beach.
+- 1.1 Members are reminded that this application was deferred at a previous meeting of the planning committee held on 17 July.
+At that time, it was resolved to defer the decision in order to conduct a site visit and have an opportunity to see the site in the context of its location. - 1.2 Full application for the demolition of existing dwelling and construct a new house in its place as well as work to stabilise the sea cliffs.
+Externally, the new house would include a ridge roof finished in dark zinc and the finishes of the exterior walls would be a combination of timber boards on the upper floor and natural stone on the lower floors. - 1.3 The site and existing building is located by the foot of the cliffs of Nefyn Beach.
 The cliffs have been designated as the Clogwyni Pen Llŷn Special Area of Conservation (SAC) and Porthdinllaen to Porth Pistyll Site of Special Scientific Interest (SSSI).
-Nearby buildings and sites to the north are a mix in terms of use and elevations, including residential houses, holiday homes, a sailing club and boat stores.
-The site is outside the current development boundary of Nefyn with access gained to the site along the beach as well as a public footpath that leads down from the top of the cliff to the south, past the site and then onwards to the beach below. - 1.3 The existing site includes a house that dates to the end of the 1960s/beginning of the 1970s and their form include flat roofs and elevations dating from this era.
-There is associated land to the rear which forms a part of the cliff, whilst a slipway leads down to the beach.
-Public footpath No 19 Nefyn, leads down to the site from the top of the cliff and then runs along the front of the existing building down to the beach. - 1.4 The following information was submitted with the application: - Protected Habitats and Species Survey - Design Statement - Geotechnical Report - Landscape Management Plan - Structural report - Repair/re-build costs report - For information, the above surveys and reports have been amended and updated because of changes to the plan and in response to matters raised relating to Biodiversity/ecological considerations and the stability of the cliffs. - 1.5 The site and the wider area is within the Llŷn and Enlli Landscape of Outstanding Historic Interest designation.
-It is outside a nearby flood zone which relates to the beach only, and approximately 6m outside the line of the coastal change management area as highlighted on the shoreline management plan. - 1.6 As in the case of the existing building, the new building would include three floors and within the interior, there would be: - Ground floor garage/boat stores, hallway, wet-room, equipment room - First floor three bedrooms (one en-suite bedroom), bathroom, utility room, sports room/bunkhouse - Second floor hallway/ shower-room/toilet, kitchen/living room/open-plan dining room, 2 bedrooms (1 en-suite). - 1.7 Elements of the proposal have been amended since the original submission because of the comments received.
-The exterior finishes of the building have been changed following a comment from the AONB Unit.
-Additional information and reports were received relating to protecting the cliff and ecological matters following the comments received from Natural Resources Wales, the
+Nearby buildings and sites to the north are a mix in terms of use and appearance, including residential houses, holiday homes, a sailing club and boat stores.
+The site is outside the current Nefyn development boundary with access gained to the site along the beach as well as a public footpath that leads down from the top of the cliff to the south, past the site and then onwards to the beach below. - 1.4 The existing site includes a house dating back to the end of the 1960s/beginning of the 1970s and their form include flat roofs and elevations dating from this era.
+There is associated land to the rear which forms part of the cliff, whilst a slipway leads down to the beach.
+Public footpath No 19 Nefyn, leads down to the site from the top of the cliff and then runs along the front of the existing building down to the beach. - 1.5 The following information was submitted with the application: - Protected Habitats and Species Survey - Design Statement - Geotechnical Report - Landscape Management Plan - Structural report - Repair/re-build costs report - For information, the above surveys and reports have been amended and updated because of changes to the plan and in response to matters raised relating to Biodiversity/ecological considerations and the stability of the cliffs. - 1.6 The site and the wider area is within the Llŷn and Enlli Landscape of Outstanding Historic Interest designation.
+It is outside a nearby flood zone which relates to the beach only, and approximately 6m outside the line of the coastal change management area as highlighted on the shoreline management plan. - 1.7 As in the case of the existing building, the new building would include three floors and within the interior, there would be: - Ground floor garage/boat stores, hallway, wet-room, equipment room - First floor three bedrooms (one en-suite bedroom), bathroom, utility room, sports room/bunkhouse - Second floor hallway/ shower-room/toilet, kitchen/dining room/open-plan dining room, 2 bedrooms (1 en-suite).

-PLANNING COMMITTEE DATE: 17/07/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT
+PLANNING COMMITTEE DATE: 11/09/2023 REPORT OF THE ASSISTANT HEAD OF DEPARTMENT